Milestone-Proposal:TRON Real-time Operating System Family, 1984

 TRON computer architecture took the approach of layered architecture.
 It divided the system into the following architecture (quote from page 8 of paper [11]).:

 Like the OSI model, TRON comprises several layers and a set of specifications for each.
+The layers are, * the instruction-set-processor, or ISP layer, * the operating system kernel layer, * the OS shell layer, and * the application and man-machine interface layer."

-TRON OS family is the layer for the operating system kernel layer above.
 Designed for real-time embedded applications, the TRON OS Family initially included ITRON and μITRON specifications for RTOS released in 1987, Business TRON (BTRON), and Centralized TRON (CTRON) [11], [12], [13], [14], [15], [16], [17].

 The reason for the provision of several OS versions was as follows (quote from page 10 of paper [1]).

+The TRON total architecture consists of several application-area-specific architectures.
 It would be nice if one architecture could cover all applications, but applications have become very diverse today and will become even more diverse in the 1990's.
-Hence, we decided to define several versions of the TRON architecture:
+Hence, we decided to define several versions of the TRON architecture: * ITRON, for embedded industrial systems, * BTRON, for business-oriented workstations, * CTRON (central TRON), for large file servers in networking environments, and * MTRON (macro TRON), for interconnecting `intelligent objects.
+Figure 1 shows the relationship of these architectures to one another.

 cf. Figure 1 from page 10 of paper [1] is included in the Appendix [A3].